 This loungewear label founded last year blurs the line between sleepwear and daywear.
 Designed and made in Adelaide, designer-founder Lauren Puvi’s debut collection draws on silk and satin and spans just six pieces done well, from a double-breasted robe, to boxer shorts and slip dresses.
 While it’s marketed as “luxury sleepwear”, prices vary between $150 for a double-breasted silk top and boxer shorts, to $450 for a double-breasted robe.

 Founded by Ivy Niu in late 2017, this Brisbane label involves simple silhouettes and organic shapes in bold patterns, from vibrant fruits to dancing lines.
 Each collection is hand illustrated by Niu herself (who also oversees the digital composition and production) so no two collections are the same.
-Her third collection, which is available online to pre-order and will be available mid October, features fun overall dresses, shirt dresses (perfect for a garden party), cotton tees and linen shirts in out-there, limited-edition prints, from tangerines and sunglasses, to broken pencils and caterpillars.
+Her third collection features fun overall dresses, shirt dresses (perfect for a garden party), cotton tees and linen shirts in out-there, limited-edition prints, from tangerines and sunglasses, to broken pencils and caterpillars.

 Australian kitsch-pop band Client Liaison has forayed into fashion with a full menswear, womenswear and accessories range – Client Liaison Deluxe Line.
 It took them a year to perfect and debuted at Sydney Fashion Week.
 Models arrived in elevators wearing Sheraton Mirage-style sweaters, while the smell of wattle wafted throughout.